raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

+The stage is looking crowded with so many variables.
+We need to hide the ones that don't show the health of the forest and position them so they appear in better places in your simulation.

 --- task ---

-Position/hide your variables.
+Go to the Variables menu and untick the `trees felled`{:class="block3variables"} and `trees needed`{:class="block3variables"} variables.

+Drag the forest health slider variable and trees counter variable to the bottom corners of the stage.

 ![image of the stage with variables](images/tstage-with-variables.png)

 --- /task ---

-The Tree Feller will move through the forest from left-right and back again until it has felled enough trees.
+Set the starting position for the **Tree Feller** sprite each time it is clicked.

 --- task ---

-Add blocks to set the starting position for the **Tree Feller** sprite each time it is clicked.

-Insert a `set rotation style left-right`{:class="block3motion"} block so that the **Tree Feller** sprite does not tip upside-down at any point.
-Next add a `go to x:0 y:0`{:class="block3motion"} block changing the values to `-200` and `150` to make the **Tree Feller** sprite start in the top left corner of the stage.
-Finally, add a `point in direction 90`{:class="block3motion"} block.
+Insert a `set rotation style left-right`{:class="block3motion"} block so that the **Tree Feller** sprite does not tip upside-down.
+Get the **Tree Feller** sprite start at the top left corner by adding a `go to x:0 y:0`{:class="block3motion"} block changing the values to `-180` and `150`.
+Get the sprite to `point in direction 90`{:class="block3motion"}.

 ![image of the Tree Feller sprite](images/tree-feller-sprite.png)